mao-syseng/cattoes20/README.md

 - use seeed studio xiao rp2040, Pi Pico was too big.
 - add hole for wire

+## Firmware notes
+- hold boot button while plugging in to laptop
+- drag and drop CircuitPython to the microcontroller.
+Remember to get correct circuitpython version for the board.
+- Drag and drop KMK folder to the board.
+- Edit code.py accordingly

 ## KMK Notes
 First working version of simple KMK config!! has all base chords
 ```